All About Nepal Eye Hospital in Tripureshwor, Kathmandu: Introduction, Academic Programs, Services, Satellite Clinics

 The contact lens clinic in the hospital provides service on all working days.
 Besides, the hospital provides contact lenses at a reasonable price with better patient counseling and training.

 The orthoptics clinic runs on all working days.
 The clinic has provisions for various eye exercises to treat lazy eye along with various tests like Goldman, Stereoacuity, Color Vision, Visual Function, and Squint Workup.

 Glaucoma clinic runs 3 days a week on Monday, Wednesday, Thursday, and Friday.
 The hospital recently added Supra 810 Laser from Quantel Medical, France for Glaucoma Treatment.
 The hospital has the latest version of OCT and Humphrey for Glaucoma Diagnosis

-Diabetes is one of the most common diseases to affect the retina.
+Diabetes is one of the most common diseases affecting the retina.
 The increasing number of diabetic patients has also resulted in an increase in patients in the retina clinic.
 Retina Clinic runs 4 days a week (Monday, Tuesday, Thursday, Friday).
 NEH OT is equipped with Vitrectomy Machine from Alcon, the USA for Vitreoretinal Surgeries and investigation department is furnished with latest OCT, Green Laser and Fundus Photography for Retinal Diagnoses

 Pediatric and Squint Clinic runs three days a week on Sunday, Tuesday, and Wednesday.
 Pediatric patients with squint can undergo squint correction surgery at a first eye hospital in Nepal.

 -Low vision clinic